Mercury: A Code Efficiency Benchmark for Code Large Language Models: Experiments

-\paragraph{Execution Errors} Execution Errors differ from Generation Errors because they occur after the synthesized code has been successfully instantiated.
-During the test case execution phase, these errors emerge as exceptions, which could stem from various issues, such as flawed logic within the code, execution timeouts, memory leakage, or operations deemed unsafe by the sandboxing environment.
-We observe that SFT tends to elevate the occurrence of execution errors across most models.
-This implies that, although SFT may aid LLMs in producing syntactically sound code, it potentially induces catastrophic forgetting, undermining the proficiency of models in crafting logically correct code.
-In contrast, DPO not only boosts code efficiency but also maintains logical code generation more reliably.
+(2) \textbf{Execution Errors} differ from Generation Errors because they occur after the code has been successfully loaded.
+These errors emerge as exceptions, which could stem from various issues, such as flawed code logic, execution timeouts, memory leakage, or sandbox interruption.
+We observe that SFT tends to aggravate these errors on most models, whereas DPO mitigates these errors successfully.

-\paragraph{Test Case Errors} The most prevalent error category encountered is Test Case Errors.
-In this scenario, although the code is instantiated without issue and executes without triggering exceptions, the output yielded by the test case execution fails to align with the expected results.
-Analyzing the data in Table~\ref{tab:failure_analysis}, we observed that increased task difficulty correlates with higher failure rates of the test cases for the same model.
-While comparing tasks of equivalent difficulty, models with larger capacities demonstrate superior performance.
-Furthermore, we noted a nuanced contrast between optimization techniques: while SFT appears marginally more effective for smaller models, DPO exhibits significant benefits when applied to larger models.
+(3) \textbf{Test Case Errors} are the most prevalent errors where the code is executed without exceptions, but the output fails to align with the expectation.